ConiStuff/jekyll-glass/index.md

 ---
+layout: default
 ---
-layout : default

 # jekyll-glass

-**jekyll-glass* is a glassy Jekyll theme designed to look like the promised future.
+**jekyll-glass** is a glassy Jekyll theme designed to look like the promised future.